 Even while such a procedure is commonly accepted and done, it has a very specific downside.
-It relies on the guessing skills of those involved.
-It’s effective if they know how the future will look like with the new feature but bound to fail if they don’t.
-If a team is dealing with something innovative that is rated on clouds or stars, then per definition, the people do not know how the future is going to be.
+It relies on the guessing skills of those involved and how well they can anticipate how the future will look.
+It is however bound to fail if they don’t.
+If a team is dealing with something innovative on clouds or stars, then per definition, the people do not know how the future is going to be.
 So writing down a feature list might really be a bit wasting time.

-There are several promising approaches to deal with this difficulty, the user centric approach presented here is to create the thing as quickly as possible, let users try it, variate it and learn from it.
+There are several promising approaches to deal with this difficulty, the user-centered approach presented here is to create the thing as quickly as possible, let users try it, variate it and learn from it.

-The famous chess automaton that entertained the upper classes in the 18th century is a wonderful example of how to do that.
+The famous chess automaton that entertained the upper classes in the 18th century is a wonderful illustration.
 People could actually play chess against a computer 250 years ago, even though the technology needed wasn’t even science fiction at that time.
 Just stowing away a human chess player that replaced the thinking machine was enough to create the illusion.
 One way of sketching user experiences is creating such an illusion with the simplest means, cardboard, scissors and pencils can even suffice to do that.